wpdas/near-social-bridge/examples/dapp-bos-tutorial/TUTORIAL.md

 3.2 - Now, go to the **Settings** tab, then, on the left side, **API Keys**, then, **+ Create API Key**. <br>
 3.3 - Follow the modal steps to create your API Key.
 When you reach the **Set Access Restrictions** step, mark the **Unrestricted access** checkbox or type the domains you want to allow: `localhost:3000, localhost:3001, near.org, alpha.near.org, test.near.org`.
 At the end of the process, you will receive a client ID and secret key.
 Copy and paste this data somewhere else, you may need them for other projects.

-4 - In your terminal (from the the root), type:
+4 - In your terminal (from the root), type:

 ```sh
 npx thirdweb@latest upload build